 Many prominent law firms have also expressed their confidence in Steve by retaining him to defend them against claims of legal malpractice and securities fraud, as well as in law partnership disputes.

-Steve has achieved considerable recognition within the profession, having been selected as one of the Top 100 Illinois Super Lawyers.
+Steve has achieved considerable recognition within the profession, having been consistently selected as one of the Top 100 Illinois Super Lawyers.
 He also is ranked as a Preeminent Attorney, the highest Peer Review Rating of the Martindale-Hubbell lawyer rating service.
 The prestigious international ratings publication, Chambers & Partners, described Steve as “a highly regarded litigator who is prominent for representing major companies and law firms.”
 He has been named a “Leading Individual” in the Chambers USA Edition for nine years.
 In addition, Steve has been selected by his peers and an independent panel as an Illinois “Leading Lawyer” annually since since 2003.
 Leading Lawyers recognizes the top five percent of attorneys in the State.

 The National Law Journal in December 2008 featured Steve in its article, “Novack and Macey: A ‘law firm’s law firm‘.”
 When major Chicago law firms need a litigator, they call Novack and Macey to represent their interests in high-stakes disputes and multi-million dollar legal malpractice cases, the article said.
 Clients called Steve “independent-minded” and the firm “creative, efficient and aggressive.”

 Steve participated in an American Bar Association program being run in cooperation with judges of the Seventh Circuit and Northern District of Illinois to make improvements to the civil jury system.
 Steve worked on a proposed change to allow attorneys to make interim statements to the jury, rather than be limited to opening and closing statements only.
 This innovation was successfully tested and is used by many judges.